Andrew-Pyanzin/MCP-ClickHouse/README.md

 ---
 <br>

-# Hybrid AI Data Analytics Agent for ClickHouse
+# Hybrid AI Data Analytics Agent from ClickHouse

 This project provides a sophisticated command-line AI agent that functions as a hybrid data analyst.
 It can intelligently choose between executing direct SQL queries against a ClickHouse database and performing complex data analysis using an integrated Python environment with `pandas` and `numpy`.